mountainfury/voaty-mcboat-space/decent-container/README.md

 presume that the working root directory starts at /decent-container/ (aka if there is a folder in decent-container/application/var/ the container will see it as /application/var)

+It is vitally important that you do NOT rename the root directory folder, as networking and interconnected-ness and like the zen of the whole thing, rests entirely on the root folder name...